dimkouv/protonmail-cli/README.md

     -t "two@pm.me" \
     -s "my subject" \
     -b "my mail message" \
-    --html # (optional if you want to render body as html)
+    --html # (optional if you want to render body as html) \
+    -a "/path/to/file.jpg" \ # (optional for adding attachments)
+    -a "/path/to/other/file.pdf"
 ```

 *Global settings, including user credentials, can be specified on* `/opt/protonmail-cli/protonmail/settings.py`